quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 This means take all the variables free in $\tau$, except those in the context $\Gamma$, and forall them around $\tau$.
 The $\forall \hat{a}$ just means a bunch of foralls.
 The reason we don't take all the free variables in $\tau$ is because, as we'll soon see, the context is going to be filled with "constrained" type variables that might actually be solved to specific mono types like `nat`.
 But don't worry about that yet, we'll get there.

-The way this algorithm will work is by generating type variables for types we don't know yet, and asserting certain constraints on them as we learn more about them.
+The way this algorithm will work is by generating type variables for types we don't know yet, and asserting equality constraints on them as we learn more about them.
 The way we will assert those constraints is with a process called unification.

 Unification uses a data structure called a union find.
-If you aren't familiar, a union find is used when you have a set of values and you want to group them together by some relationship.
+If you aren't familiar, a union find is used when you have a set of values and you want to group them by merging groups together.

 For example, let's say we have a set of people, some of which are friends with each other.
 Let's assume the friendship relationship is symmetric, so if Alice is friends with Bob, Bob is friends with Alice.
-We want to keep track of friendship groups, where people are in the same group if there is some chain of friendships connecting them.
+We want to keep track of friendship groups, where people are in the same group if there is some chain of mutual friendships connecting them.

-Let's say we have Alice, Bob, Charlie, Eve, Dee, and Frank.
+Let's say we have Alice, Bob, Charlie, Dee, Eve, and Frank.
 Nobody is friends at first, so there are 6 groups, each with just one person.

 But then Alice and Bob become friends, and Eve and Frank become friends.
 We now have 4 groups: (Alice, Bob), (Charlie), (Dee), (Eve, Frank).

 Now let's say Bob and Eve become friends.
 Now we have (Alice, Bob, Eve, Frank), (Charlie), (Dee).
 Even though Bob and Frank aren't directly friends, they are in the same group because we can follow the chain of friendships Bob -> Eve -> Frank.

 But Charlie still isn't friends with anyone, so he is in his own group :(.
-Let's say charlie and Frank become friends.
+Let's say Charlie and Frank become friends.
 Now we have (Alice, Bob, Charlie, Eve, Frank), (Dee).
 Dee will stay alone.

 ![](unionFind.png)

 That's the the union operation, but what is find?
 Find tells us whether two people are in the same group.
 More precisely, we'll keep track of a representative from each group, and find will take an object and return its representative.

 We'll implement the union find as a Map from objects to their representatives.
 Every object starts out being its own representative.
 Union will set one object't representative to the other's representative, and find will follow the chain until it reaches an object who is its own representative.
 This is necessary since these chains may develop.
-A more efficient implementation is possible, but this is simple and correct.
+A more efficient implementation which prevents chains is possible, but this is simple and correct.

 We will use a union-find of mono types to keep track of what types should be equal.
 Equality is symmetric and transitive, just like friendship in our example, so a union find is perfect to keep track of this.
 If we want to assert that two types are equal, we just union them and make them friends :).

 We need to be careful with the "direction" we unify things in.
 If we say a type variable `a` should be equal to `nat -> nat`, we want the representative of `a` to be `nat -> nat`, not the other way around.
-That's all we need to do, because as it turns out, we will only be unioning type variables with other types.
+That's all we need to do, because as it turns out, we will only be unioning type variables with other mono types.

 We are keeping track of mono type equality because we will have "in-progress" or "constrained" type variables floating around, but we will only generalize a mono type once it's "done".
-We don't want to assert scheme equality, because that would get messy.
+We don't want to assert scheme equality, because that's unnecessary and it would get messy.
 We will just use the union find to keep track of the solutions of type variables.

 Here is the unification algorithm in pseudocode:
 ```
 unify(ta, tb):
+    // if ta was a type variable, this replaces it with its value, if there is one.
     ta = find(ta)
     tb = find(tb)
-    // if ta was a type variable, this replaces it with its value, if there is one.
     if ta and tb are both function types
         unify their argument and return types
     else if ta and tb are the same primitive type